-They use miners for approving the entries (transactions).
+They use miners to approve the entries (transactions).
 Whenever transactions go up for verification, miners start competing to solve for a 64-digit hexadecimal number.

 This process repeats every time for a block worth of transactions.
 A block is nothing but a group of transactions totaling 1 megabyte in data.

-Bitcoin and Ethereum, the two biggest cryptocurrencies, use proof-of-work along with many others.
+Bitcoin and Ethereum, the two biggest cryptocurrencies, use proof-of-work and many others.
 Therefore, they need mining to check double-spending.